Local moving companies in New York City

 -

 Home prices in Columbia are 70.7% lower than in New York City. - Income in Columbia is 17.1% lower than in New York City, so you could earn less for doing the same job.
-The top employers in Columbia include Pure Fishing, LexiCode, and BlueCross BlueShield of South Carolina.
+The top employers in Columbia — including Pure Fishing, LexiCode, and BlueCross BlueShield of South Carolina — may pay more.

-- The cost of living for a family in Columbia is 71.7% lower than in New York City.
+- A move to Columbia can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 71.7% less than what it costs in New York City.

 - The unemployment rate in Columbia is 53.57% lower than in New York City.